I. Role and Responsibility of the Board of Directors

 Share Ownership Guidelines

 To further align the interests of the Company’s Directors and executive officers with shareholders, the Board has established share ownership guidelines that apply to all Non-management Directors and executive officers.
-The Compensation and Personnel Committee of the Board develops, reviews and monitors compliance with the Stock Ownership Guidelines.
+The Compensation and Human Capital Committee of the Board develops, reviews and monitors compliance with the Stock Ownership Guidelines.

 Anti-Hedging and Pledging Policy